 SM: Yes.
 The rising sign is a very good indicator of the occupation that one will enjoy, especially in the first half of one's life.
 The planets surrounding the ascendant are also important to note, along with the conversations those planets are having with other planets within a 5-degree orb at certain geometric angles.
 After one reaches 40 or so, but sometimes earlier, the mid-heaven (the highest point in the chart where the number "12" would be found on a clock's face), indicates the most reliable way a person can make their greatest contribution to the world.

 Now, I have slightly oversimplified this explanation for clarity, but the point I'd like to leave you with is that, yes, it is possible to see one's talents and which careers may prove most satisfying.
-You can learn more about the rising sign by visiting MyPersonalHoroscope, my other site I have in partnership with America Book Publishing.
+You can learn more about the rising sign by reading my book MyPersonalHoroscope.

 LTK: There seems to be a lot of confusion out there about a Mercury retrograde period.
 Once and for all, what is it, and what should people do during this period?